everytrade-io/everytrade-pages/README.md

 # EveryTrade - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our EVERY TRADE Telegram channel [https://t.me/everytrade](https://t.me/everytrade).

+## Version 2022-04-01T0824
+### Improvements
+ETD-407 [reports] Third-party fee in reports and portfolio calculation.
+ETD-404 [containers] Enable third currency fee on CSV import.
+ETD-402 [reports] Delete lines in the report where 0 appears in all columns.

 ## Version 2022-03-30T1523
 ### Improvements
 **Please follow the instructions in the newsletter on how to properly migrate to the new features.**